 No and yes.
 If you want to, then yes, to the capacity your genetics will allow you to.
 If you put in the work, you can certainly get stronger, bigger, defined muscles.
 Some people are genetically prone to grow bigger muscles in certain parts of their body.

 Some people have to work really hard to gain bigger muscles and may remain slender, but have more definition and strength.
 From my own experience, my quads got bigger, but I didn’t bulk up.
 I’m petite and pretty much stayed small.
 But hey, I was able to squat clean more than my own body weight with the bigger thighs, so it was a nice trade-off.

 Will I be the only one who doesn’t know what they’re doing?

-Check out Week 5’s Workouts to see some CrossFit-style workouts you can do at home.
+Check out the 8 Week Workout Plan to see some CrossFit-style workouts you can do at home.